 DIY Culinary Series

-The Garden's in-house chef, Chef Katrina Flores, and I also collaborated on a DIY series, combining culinary education, seasonal produce of the Garden, and food history.
-Topics included: Gin, Marigold Tequila, Preserved Lemons, and Za'atar.
+The Garden's in-house chef, and I collaborated on a series, combining culinary education and food history.

 Gin, Preserved Lemons, Za'atar, Ginger Ceviche, Marigold Tequila

 "The instructor was incredibly knowledgeable and passionate.
 I learned a lot about teas and it gave me some ideas"